The Truth About Hair Loss

 Cancer chemotherapy and immunosuppressive medications will often result in hair loss.
 Complete hair loss after chemotherapy is normal, but hair regrowth will occur after six to 12 months.

-Scarring Hair Loss: From small to large areas of the scalp are covered with hair follicles that are permanently destroyed.
+- Scarring Hair Loss: From small to large areas of the hair scalp are covered with hair follicles that are permanently destroyed.
 Hair shafts are also damaged which may result in breakage.

 - alopecia areata (small found patches of baldness that may grow back);